AlSch092/LLVMOpaquePass/README.md

 Basic XOR integer const obfuscation has also been added, with pass name `xorconst`.
 Constant values are xor'd when declared, and xor'd (decoded) when they are referenced in an instruction's operand.

 ## Usage:
- `opt -load-pass-plugin="OpaquePass.dll" -passes='opaque' Input.ll -S -o Output.ll`
+ x64: `opt -load-pass-plugin="OpaquePass.dll" -passes='opaque' Input.ll -S -o Output.ll`

-or...
+ AArch64: `opt -load-pass-plugin="OpaquePass.dll" -passes='opaqueAARCH64' Input.ll -S -o Output.ll`

+or, for XOR encoding of constants:

 `opt -load-pass-plugin="OpaquePass.dll" -passes='xorconst' Input.ll -S -o Output.ll`